Oconomowoc, Wisconsin

 Oconomowoc (/əˈkɒnəməˌwɒk/ ə-KON-ə-mə-wok) is a city in Waukesha County, Wisconsin, United States.
-The name was derived from Coo-no-mo-wauk, the Potawatomi term for 'waterfall'.
 The population was 18,203 at the 2020 census.
-The city is partially adjacent to the Village of Lac La Belle and near the village of Oconomowoc Lake, Wisconsin.
+The city is next to the Village of Lac La Belle and near the village of Oconomowoc Lake.

 History

 Before 1700, this region was inhabited by Potawatomi peoples descended from Woodland Indians known as "mound builders".
-There are also reports that the Sauk Indian chief Black Hawk had a campsite on Oconomowoc Lake.
+There are reports that the Sauk Indian chief Black Hawk had a campsite on Oconomowoc Lake.

-The first white person recorded in the area was Amable (sometimes spelled "Aumable") Vicau, brother-in-law of Solomon Juneau, one of the founders of Milwaukee.
-Vicau established a trading post in 1827.
-White settlers soon followed, beginning in 1830.
+The first white person recorded in the area was Amable (sometimes spelled "Aumable") Vieau, brother-in-law of Solomon Juneau, one of the founders of Milwaukee.
+Vieau established a trading post in 1827.
+White settlers began to follow in 1830.

 In April 1837, New York native Charles Sheldon staked a 160-acre claim on the eastern shore of what is now Fowler Lake, registering it with the Land Bank of Milwaukee on April 21, 1837.
 A few days later, H.W.
-Blanchard acquired a claim adjacent to that of Sheldon on the other side of the lake, which he later sold off to Philo Brewer.
-Brewer constructed what some consider to be the first residence within Oconomowoc's current legal limits, a site located at what is now 517 N. Lake Road, between La Belle and Fowler lakes.
-The first recorded birth was that of Eliza Jane Dewey on January 19, 1840, in the lodgings above a chair factory located at 116 N. Walnut.
-The first recorded death was that of Jerusha Foster, who died somewhere between the ages of 30 and 36 on March 19, 1841.
+Blanchard acquired a claim next to Sheldon's on the other side of the lake.
+Blanchard later sold the claim to Philo Brewer, who built what some consider to be the first residence within Oconomowoc's current legal limits, at what is now 517 N. Lake Road, between La Belle and Fowler lakes.
+The first recorded birth was that of Eliza Jane Dewey on January 19, 1840, in the lodgings above a chair factory at 116 N. Walnut.
+The first recorded death was that of Jerusha Foster, who died aged 30 to 36 on March 19, 1841.
 Initially buried at Zion Church point, she was eventually re-interred at Nashotah Mission.

 Oconomowoc was incorporated as a town in 1844, although residents had to go to Summit to get their mail until 1845.
 Travel and communication links between the new town and nearby cities were quickly established.
 The Watertown Plank Road was extended to connect Oconomowoc to the nearby towns of Milwaukee, Waukesha, Pewaukee, and Watertown in 1850.
 Such infrastructure encouraged further settlement, and by 1853 the town grew to a population of 250, with ten stores, three hotels, one gristmill, and one sawmill (both located near the present Lake Road bridge), and a schoolhouse.
 The first passenger train from Milwaukee arrived in Oconomowoc on December 14, 1854, as part of the Milwaukee and Watertown Railroad Company's rapidly expanding Milwaukee & Mississippi line.

 Large houses were established around the Oconomowoc lakes, particularly Oconomowoc Lake and Lac La Belle.
 The population grew so much that Oconomowoc incorporated as a city in 1865, and by 1880 it had a population of 3,000.
 In August 1899 a professional golf tournament hosted by the Oconomowoc Country Club was won by Harry Turpie.